MBA2022/MBA2022/README.md

 # 💫 About Me:

-🔭 I’m currently working on: Expanding my knowledge in web development while laying the groundwork for my journey into game development.<br>🤝 I’m looking to collaborate on: Projects that involve both web technologies and game development, where I can apply my growing skills in Java, Python, C++, and JavaScript.<br>💡 I’m looking for help with: Deepening my understanding of game development techniques, especially in areas like game physics and AI.<br>🌱 I’m currently learning: The basics of game design and development, with a focus on integrating what I know from web development into creating interactive experiences.<br>💬 Ask me about: My experiences in web development and how I plan to transition those skills into game development.
-I'm also happy to chat about coding in Java, Python, C++, and JavaScript!<br>⚡ Fun fact: While I'm currently more experienced in web development, my passion for gaming is driving me to learn game development.
-I'm excited about the possibilities of combining these two worlds in my future projects!
+🔭 Currently: Expanding web dev skills and starting my game dev journey.
+🤝 Looking to Collaborate: On projects blending web tech with game development, using Java, Python, C++, and JavaScript.
+💡 Need Help With: Deepening game dev knowledge, especially in game physics and AI.
+🌱 Learning: Game design basics, focusing on merging web dev with interactive experiences.
+💬 Ask Me About: My web dev experience and transition plans into game dev, plus coding in Java, Python, C++, and JavaScript.
+⚡ Fun Fact: Web dev pro, but my love for gaming is pushing me towards game development.
+Excited to combine both!

 ## 🌐 Socials: